ien646/xsteg/readme.md

 - **psd** _(composited view only, no extra channels, 8/16 bit-per-channel)_
 - **gif**

-**For output images, the only supported format is 4-channel png**.
+**For encoded output images, the only supported format is 4-channel png.
+Other functionalities, such as visual data map extraction can output jpeg images**.
 Technically, any lossless 3~4 channel image format could be used, as long as the alpha is ignored for 3-channel formats.

 ## Building